 Any family starting to search for colleges, must begin the search process by understanding their EFC.
 No ifs, ands, or buts…what good would it be to consider and visit schools that your family can’t afford.
-The government and College Board have links where you can enter in all your tax information and get your EFC (Estimated Family Contribution), but Troy Onink, a college financing professional and contributor at Forbes Magazine, designed a chart that will give you an even faster idea of what your EFC is, before pulling out all your tax papers.
+The government and College Board have links where you can enter in all your tax information and get your EFC (Expected Family Contribution), but Troy Onink, a college financing professional and contributor at Forbes Magazine, designed a chart that will give you an even faster idea of what your EFC is, before pulling out all your tax papers.

 For the past few years, Troy Onink has had a Guide To FAFSA, CSS Profile, College Financial Aid And Expected Family Contribution at Forbes Magazine.
 It’s a great article that explains critical elements of the college financial aid process, but the most valuable part of the guide is the Federal EFC Quick Reference Table.

 Actually, for the majority of people who are learning about financial aid for the first time, the EFC chart is probably the most shocking part.
 Families planning on sending their kids to college should take a look at this table just to start to understand what they’re facing.
 Keep in mind, the EFC chart is only an estimate, and at some point it’s necessary to run your actually tax numbers to see your specific EFC (the College Board has a good EFC calculator).

 Reviewing the EFC Quick Reference table below, what stands out is that families with incomes over $100,000 are basically expected to pay for the cost of attending a state public university.
 The reality is that families with an EFC of $20,000 or more will be expected to pay the equivalent to the tuition at a state school.

 The table shows some families would qualify for some aid based on an average total cost of $28,000 for public universities.
 But given that public schools are even less likely to meet 100% of financial need than private schools, families with EFC’s of over $20,000 shouldn’t be counting on any help paying for a public university.